Scanning for oriented configuration spaces: Introduction

 \section{Introduction}

-There are many interesting examples of collections of spaces $\{Y_k\}$ such that the homology groups $H_i(Y_k)$ are independent of $k$ for $k$ sufficiently large compared to $i$.
-Examples include the classifying spaces of general linear groups \cite{Q,Charney1979}, mapping class groups \cite{Ha} and automorphism groups of free groups \cite{Hatcher1995,HatcherVogtmann1998,HatcherWahl2010}, moduli spaces of instatons \cite{BHMM}, and configuration spaces of particles in a manifold \cite{Mc1,Se}.
-In many of these cases (c.f.\ \cite{Mc1,T,MW,Galatius2011}), it is possible to find an easy-to-understand limiting space $Z$ such that $\hocolim_k (Y_k)$ is homology equivalent to $Z$.
-In \cite{Palmer2013}, the second author proved homological stability for oriented configuration spaces and in this paper we describe the corresponding limiting space.
+There are many interesting examples of families of spaces $\{Y_k\}$ whose homology groups $H_i(Y_k)$ are independent of $k$ for $k\gg i$.
+Examples include the classifying spaces of general linear groups \cite{Q,Charney1980}, mapping class groups \cite{Ha,Wahl2008}, automorphism groups of free groups \cite{Hatcher1995,HatcherVogtmann1998,HatcherWahl2010} and unordered configuration spaces of particles in an open connected manifold \cite{Mc1,Se}.
+In many of these cases (see for example \cite{Mc1,MW,Galatius2011}) one can find a computationally more tractable space $Z$ which is homology equivalent to the limiting space $\hocolim_k (Y_k)$.
+In \cite{Palmer2013} the second author proved homological stability for \emph{oriented configuration spaces} and the purpose of this paper is to describe the corresponding limiting space.

 Oriented configuration spaces are natural generalizations of the classifying spaces of the alternating groups.
-One possible motivation for studying oriented configuration spaces was given in \cite{GKY}.
-They showed that homological stability for oriented configuration spaces implies stability for the homotopy groups of spaces of positive and negative particles.\footnote{The spaces of positive and negative particles they consider are a filtration of those considered by McDuff in \cite{Mc1}.} We will also describe an application of these ideas to the study of the homology of the spaces appearing in the generalized Snaith splitting of \cite{B}.
+One possible motivation for their study was given in \cite{GKY}, where it was shown that homological stability for oriented configuration spaces implies stability for the homotopy groups of spaces of positive and negative particles.
+We will also describe an application of these ideas to the study of the homology of the spaces appearing in the generalized Snaith splitting of \cite{B}.

-Before we state the results of this paper and of \cite{Palmer2013}, we first fix some notation and review some classical theorems regarding configuration spaces of unordered particles.
+\paragraph{Background.} Before we state the results of this paper and of \cite{Palmer2013}, we first fix some notation and review some classical theorems regarding configuration spaces of unordered particles.
 Let $F_k(M)\coloneqq M^k \smallsetminus\Delta_f$ where $\Delta_f$ is the fat diagonal.
 Define $C_k(M)$ to be the quotient of $F_k(M)$ by the action of the symmetric group $\Sigma_k$, and $C^+_k(M)$ to be the quotient by the action of the alternating group $A_k$.
 We call these spaces respectively the configuration spaces of ordered, unordered and oriented collections of points in $M$.